Notifications and Participation types

-- ...someone @mentions you in a Campfire, you'll receive notifications for future posts to that Campfire.
-(You can always stop following a Campfire by clicking the button at the top right corner of the Campfire page.
+- ...someone @mentions you in a Chat, you'll receive notifications for future posts to that Chat.
+(You can always stop following a Chat by clicking the button at the top right corner of the Chat page.

 - If someone replies to an email notification after comments have been closed, we'll send them an email saying that the comments have been closed on this thread:

 - Closing and enabling comments is noted in the history of changes.
 Click the ••• menu button again, then "View change log" to see this: